Muhao-Chen/muhao-chen.github.io/_pages/teaching.md

 author_profile: true
 toc: true
 ---
-University of Liverpool
-# ELEC463 Mobile Communications and Security
-* Semester 2, 2020 - present
-* MSc
+Huazhong Univeristy of Science and Technology
+## From Beginners to Master in Virtual Instruments
+* Fall 2011 and Spring 2012

 # ELEC192 Mathematics B for Electrical Engineers
 * Semester 2, 2018 - present